Lamar University

-Lamar University (Lamar or LU) is a public university in Beaumont, Texas.
+Lamar University (Lamar or LU) is a public university in Beaumont, Texas, United States.
 Lamar has been a member of the Texas State University System since 1995.
 It was the flagship institution of the former Lamar University System.
-As of the fall of 2022, the university enrollment was 17,044 students.
+As of the fall of 2024, the university enrollment was 17,850 students.
 Lamar University is accredited by the Southern Association of Colleges and Schools and named for Mirabeau B. Lamar, the second president of the Republic of Texas.

-The university campus has an urban setting and the core campus of LU is 299+ acres.
-LU is organized into five undergraduate colleges, one graduate college, and an honors college.
+The university campus has an urban setting and the core campus of LU is 299-plus acres.
+LU is organized into five undergraduate colleges, one graduate college and an honors college.

 History

 Louis R. Pietzsch founded a public junior college in Beaumont's South Park area at the direction of the South Park School District.
 Lamar University started on September 17, 1923 as South Park Junior College, operating on the unused third floor of the new South Park High School.
 Pietzsch acted as the first president of the college.
-South Park Junior College became the first college in Texas to receive Texas Department of Education approval during the first year of operation, and became fully accredited in 1925.
+South Park Junior College became the first college in Texas to receive Texas Department of Education approval during the first year of operation and became fully accredited in 1925.

-In 1932, the college administration, recognizing that the junior college was serving the region rather than just the community, renamed it as Lamar College.
+In 1932, the college administration, recognizing that the junior college was serving the region rather than just the community, renamed it Lamar College.
 It was named for Mirabeau B. Lamar, the second president of the Republic of Texas, who arranged to set aside land in counties for public schools.
 A statue of him was installed in the quadrangle of the campus near the Setzer Student Center.
 In 1933, the college was moving toward independence from South Park High School when construction began on new facilities.
 By 1942, the college was completely independent of the South Park school district, and operations moved to the current campus.

 With the end of World War II, an influx of veterans boosted enrollment.
-The Lamar board of trustees asked the Texas Legislature to promote Lamar College to a four-year state college.
-The initial attempt in 1947, led in the Texas House of Representatives by Jack Brooks and in the Texas Senate by W. R. Cousins Jr., failed, but the following year the two sponsors again advanced the bill through both houses.
+The Lamar Board of Trustees asked the Texas Legislature to promote Lamar College to a four-year state college.
+The initial attempt in 1947 was led in the Texas House of Representatives by Jack Brooks and in the Texas Senate by W. R. Cousins Jr., failed, but the following year the two sponsors again advanced the bill through both houses.
 On June 14, 1949, Governor Beauford Jester signed the bill creating Lamar State College of Technology.

 Enrollment continued to grow throughout the 1950s and 1960s, reaching 10,000 students.
-Graduate work was authorized in 1960, when master's degrees were offered in several fields.
+Graduate work was authorized in 1960 when master's degrees were offered in several fields.
 In 1969, Lamar State College opened its first branch at a center in Orange, Texas.
 In 1970, Lamar State College began offering its first doctoral program, the Doctor of Engineering.
 In 1971 the college's name was officially changed to Lamar University.